Ja-Akins/ClimateWins-Machine-Learning/README.md

 **Benjamin Akingbade**

-Early-career data analyst transitioning into data science.
+Early-career Data/ Business Analyst transitioning into data science.
-This project was completed as part of the CareerFoundry Machine Learning with Python course (Achievement 1)
+This project was completed as part of the CareerFoundry Machine Learning with Python course